 Mrs. C says: We each have our own preferences when it comes to shopping for gifts.
 Some of you may well be ahead of the game by the time you read this, having been purchasing your presents throughout the year.
-Feeling smug are we?
-Seriously, though, well done you.
+Come on.
+Admit it.
+Some of you bought presents during lockdown, didn’t you?
 There’s a section on getting ahead of the game just down this page, if you want to join the ‘Organised Club’.
 Of course, there are others of you out there nowhere near as honed in and prepared.
-Indeed, you could be one of those masochists who love the last minute high street frenzy just before the big day.
+Indeed, you could be one of those masochists who love the last minute frenzy just before the big day.
 Either way there are so many options open to you.
 We are here to help steer you through the maze.

 Ed Elf: Where to start…where to start?
 It’s a tricky one.